Meet The Woman Behind Kate Spade's Continuing Legacy

-For many women, their first memory of Kate Spade is often in the form of a splurge they made after receiving their first adult pay-cheque, or the penultimate birthday gift.
+For many women, their first memory of Kate Spade is often in the form of a splurge they made after receiving their first adult paycheck, or the ultimate birthday gift.
 But for Nicola Glass, Kate Spade was more of an inspiration than a must-have product.
-Growing up in the U.K., Glass didn't have access to the now-iconic bags women were buying in droves back in America.
+Growing up overseas, Glass didn't have access to the now-iconic bags women were buying in droves back in America.
 "I grew up in the U.K., I just didn’t have the access to it...when [Kate Spade] really became big in America, I was thinking I wanted to become a handbag designer," Glass tells Refinery29.
 "So I was inspired and cutting out magazine articles about her."

 Advertisement